Reserved Water Rights and the Supreme Court

 The Oregon Water Resources Department's order sets forth partial orders of determination on the 734 claims filed in the adjudication.
 The order was largely favorable to the United States approving numerous and substantial federal reserved and state appropriative water rights for several wild and scenic rivers, Crater Lake National Park, wilderness areas, instream flow fire protection for national forest system lands, four national wildlife refuges, Indian reservations, and the Klamath Reclamation Project encompassing 200,000 acres in southern Oregon and northern California.
 The order also approved most of the United States' claimed "Walton" (Indian successor) water rights for a national wildlife refuge, and resolved a large portion of the United States' contests against Walton claims asserted by competing claimants by denying or significantly limiting the claimed rights.

-During the first half of 2013, litigation in the circuit court focused on petitions filed by several parties seeking to stay enforcement of the Klamath Project and Tribal water rights.
-Thus far, the United States and the Klamath Tribes, together with the Klamath Project Water Users, have succeeded in defeating those petitions to stay.
-Exceptions to the Oregon Water Resources Department's order of determination, including the partial orders of determination on each of the 734 claims addressed by the Department's order, are due in March 2014.
-Those exceptions will then be litigated individually or in groups in de novo proceedings before the circuit court.
+Exceptions to the Oregon Water Resources Department's order of determination, including the partial orders of determination on each of the 734 claims addressed by the Department's order, were filed in March 2014.
+Those exceptions will be litigated individually or in groups in de novo proceedings before the circuit court.
 Completion of this judicial phase of the adjudication will likely take ten to twelve years.

 Reserved Water Right Claims in Other States